 [38,5%, sampled in Azerbaijan]

-Voici, the second instalment of my 2018 Sheki vodka experiment.
-This one was called Samovar vodka, a name that made me happy because I love samovars, I really do.
+Here we go with the second instalment of my Sheki vodka experiment.
+This one was called Samovar (Самоварь), a name that made me happy because I love samovars, I really do.

-The taste was very cold at first, and it had something flowery and sweet to it.
-It burned a little on the way down, though not much.
-(8/10).
+The taste turned out to be very cold at first, but there was also something flowery and sweet to it.
+It burned a little on the way down, though not too much.

-The aftertaste was strange.
-It was also cold, not warm, but somehow there seemed to be a note of cookies in it.
+The aftertaste was odd.
+It carried over some of that coldness, but somehow there seemed to be a note of cookies in it.
 I tried this several times just to be sure.
-There was a faint taste of cookies (7/10).
+And yes, there was a faint taste of cookies.

 Overall, Samovar vodka was good.
-It didn’t blow me away, but it didn’t disappoint me, either: A solid 8.25.
+It didn’t blow me away, but it didn’t disappoint me, either.